Subscribe to Notes on Nursing, our monthly news digest.

 Nolan sees herself as a convener – “My style is to bring people together,” she said.
 “The best teams are ones that don't just encompass academics, but also include community members and government officials and industry partners, all working together toward a common and shared goal, which for me is to find ways that we can reduce health disparities and really move toward health equity.”

-Timiya Nolan spearheads the Uplift Her wellness event in Columbus, Ohio
+Timiya Nolan with staff and OSU students at the Uplift Her event

 Timiya S. Nolan, PhD, APRN-CNP, ANP-BC, is a nurse scientist at The Ohio State University focused on working in and with her community to reduce healthcare disparities.
 In honor of Minority Health Month, learn how she’s helping Black patients improve quality of life after breast cancer, boosting heart health in Black men, and bringing more nurses of color into community-based research.